You're Probably Wasting Money on Mosquito Control....

 Myth #3 - Portable Diffusers

 Oscillating fans won the award for most effective way to keep mosquitoes from biting.
 The researchers sitting closest to the fan saw a reduction of mosquito landings by almost 50%.
-While not perfect, it still had a dramatic impact on those pesky mosquito bites.
+While not perfect, it can still be part of your arsenal against mosquitoes.

 A Fan of Fans

 - Disperse CO2: Mosquitoes are attracted to and hunt you down by sensing the CO2 you exhale.
-The oscillating fan disperses the CO2 you exhale and makes it harder for them to find you.
+The oscillating fan disperses the CO2 making it harder for mosquitoes to find you.

 - Mosquitoes aren't the strongest of fliers: Most species of mosquitoes aren't that strong of fliers.
 The wind put out by the oscillating fan made it more difficult for the ones that got near to land (and bite) the researchers